Tahir04/ComparFlix/README.md

 If you have any questions or need further information, feel free to reach out via [Tahir04](https://github.com/Tahir04).

 ---

 Thank you for checking out ComparFlix!
-Your interest and feedback are greatly appreciated.